Click on the + Follow icon above to receive updates on the Apollo Harbour Redevelopment

 GORCAPA has since progressed the project by refining the scope, completing independent reviews of the 2020 Development Plan, appointing Antarctica Architects as lead consultants, and establishing a Community Reference Group to ensure community voices are heard throughout the planning process.

-Following the completion of an Opportunities and Constraints Report, A draft Precinct Plan, is now available for community feedback.
+Following the completion of an Opportunities and Constraints Report, A draft Precinct Plan, was available for community feedback.

-The sentiments gathered during this process will inform the finalisation of the Precinct Plan later in 2025, ensuring the project reflects both the harbour’s important working role and community aspirations for a vibrant, accessible precinct.
+Feedback gathered during this process informed the finalisation of the Precinct Plan which reflects both the harbour’s important working role and community aspirations for a vibrant, accessible precinct.

-Engagement on the draft Apollo Bay Harbour Precinct Plan will commence from Wednesday 7 May until Sunday 1 June 2025.
+Engagement on the draft Apollo Bay Harbour Precinct Plan was conducted between Wednesday 7 May until Sunday 1 June 2025.

-Please help us shape this project by providing your feedback and asking us any questions.
+Thank you for helping us shape this project by providing your feedback.

 Community Reference Group (Ongoing)